isabella232/docs-vuepress/docs/developer/05-notification-plugins.md

-% Notification Plugin
+# Notification Plugin

-% Greg Schueler
-% April 18, 2013
+Updated April 18, 2013

 ## About